 Happy Social Media Day!

-Twitter has quickly become my favorite social media outlet.
+Twitter has quickly become my favorite social media platform.
 While I’ve been using it with increasing frequency over the last nine months, I’ve only just now become interested in its Analytics feature.
 (As in literally a week ago when I realized you could export the data into Excel.)
 Twitter does a great job of using visuals and providing snippets of helpful information to users in their online platform, but being able to look at the data in Excel allows for more flexibility.
 In honor of Social Media Day, I thought I’d provide an easy step-by-step guide on how you can utilize Excel to understand your own Twitter analytics!

 Pulling your data

 Getting to your analytics and exporting the data into Excel is easy.
-Simple log into your Twitter account, click on the icon of your profile picture in the top right corner, and select “Analytics.”
+Simply log into your Twitter account, click on the icon of your profile picture in the top right corner, and select “Analytics.”
 (If you’re already logged in, can also just go here.)

 This will bring you to the main analytics page where you can see all kinds of great stuff!
 There are already many blogs and articles out there describing how you can look at the data from here, so I’ll just skip straight to exporting.